Guidelines for a study of whole human beings,

 the utilization of differential equations gives the appearance of

-all events take time; they cumulate and multiply over an irreversible
+take time; they cumulate and multiply over an irreversible time,

-of the past to the tension towards the future.
-Their inertial
+past to the tension towards the future.
+Their inertial development

-development and delays in transmission from a variable to another,
+and delays in transmission from a variable to another, thanks to

 in which the observer (an analyst